Sea Rescue - Planning & Research

 Illustrated by AI: assets\images\projects\sea-rescue\planning\sr-pln-001.jpg.
 This illustration is directionally suitable.
 The planning phase will build on this.

-Research Phase
+Planning Phase

 RNLI History

 The Royal National Lifeboat Institution (RNLI) has saved over 146,000 lives at sea since its founding in 1824, celebrating its 200th anniversary in 2024.
 This volunteer-run charity operates across the UK and Ireland with a fleet of lifeboats ranging from small inshore craft to large all-weather vessels.
 The unique designs of RNLI rescue boats have evolved through multiple iterations, with each generation incorporating lessons learned from countless rescues.
-The Shannon class represents the latest advancement in lifeboat design, featuring self-righting capabilities, advanced navigation systems, and exceptional sea-keeping abilities.
+The Shannon class represents the latest advancement in lifeboat design, featuring self-righting capabilities, advanced navigation systems, and impressive sea-keeping abilities.

-Vessel Type Options
+Vessels Type Options

 Deciding on the type of rescue vessel to model: